On divisorial (i) classes: A generalization of the Max Noether inequality to .

 We can see that $c=-1$ and $e=0$, however the maximal sum of four multiplicities is 10, and $(n-1)d=10$, so the conclusion of Theorem~\ref{thm:noether2} does not hold.
 The point is $D$ is not effective, and moreover $m_1>d$, so the theorem doesn't apply to this divisor. \end{example}

 \begin{remark} The proof of Theorem~\ref{thm:noether2} can extend also to some cases where $e=2$, but we will leave this to the interested reader. \end{remark}

-\begin{remark} Notice that the irreducibility condition in the hypothesis of the Noether's original is replaced in Theorem~\ref{thm:noether1} by the condition $d\geq m_i\geq 0$.
-This stronger version of the theorem was originally observed for the planar case in Theorem~\ref{thm:do} of \cite{DO}, however by Remark~\ref{rem:eff} the assumption $d\geq m_i$ can be eliminated only for $n=2$. \end{remark}
+\begin{remark} Notice that the irreducibility condition in the hypothesis of the Noether's original is replaced in Theorem~\ref{thm:noether1} by the condition $d\geq m_j\geq 0$.
+This stronger version of the theorem was originally observed for the planar case in Theorem~\ref{thm:do} of \cite{DO}, however by Remark~\ref{rem:eff} the assumption $d\geq m_j$ can be eliminated only for $n=2$. \end{remark}

-\begin{remark} Theorem~\ref{thm:noether2} for $n=2$ is a generalization of M. Noether inequality in $\mathbb{P}^2$.
-Indeed, notice the hypothesis of Theorem~\ref{thm:noether1} requires the curve $D$ to be rational, and by the arithmetic genus formula this is equivalent to $\adeg(D)=D \cdot (-K_X)=c+2\in\{0,1,2,3\}$, while $D \cdot D =c \in \{0,1,2,3\}$.
-On the other hand, the assumption of Theorem~\ref{thm:noether2} for $n=2$ implies that $p_a(D)=\frac{e}{2}$ and for effective divisors the only possible case is $e=0$ i.e. $D$ rational curve.
-Further notice that case $e=2$ of Theorem~\ref{thm:noether2} discussed in Remark~\ref{rem1} generalizes the planar Noether inequality to non-rational divisors $D$. \end{remark}
+\begin{remark} Theorem~\ref{thm:noether2} generalizes the Noether inequality even in the case when $n=2$.
+Indeed, the original Noether inequality (Theorem~\ref{thm:noether1}) requires the curve to be irreducible and rational.
+The arithmetic genus formula in dimension 2 (Equation~\eqref{eq:agenus}) with $p_a(D)=0$ yields $D\cdot D=\adeg(D)-2$.
+In the notation of Theorem~\ref{thm:noether2}, this means that $e=0$.
+On the other hand, using the same notation for $n=2$, we see that $p_a(D)=\frac{e}{2}$.
+If we consider only elliptic curves, the condition $-2\leq e\leq 1$ forces $p_a(D)=0$, as $p_a(D)$ is a non-negative integer.
+Again the absence of any irreducibility assumption shows that Theorem~\ref{thm:noether2} is less restrictive.
+Further notice that case $e=2$ of Theorem~\ref{thm:noether2} discussed in Remark~\ref{rem1} generalizes the planar Noether inequality to non-rational divisors $D$.